 Gamification, while great for consumers, is also a very useful tool for training staff.
 Games can be created that help test the understanding of various products or processes.
 Scenario-based games are also a great option for seeing how your staff handle different everyday situations, such as dealing with customers.
 Providing a training game is a great way to help your employees brush up on their skills in a fun, engaging, and more memorable way.

 Games are fun, and fun is shareable.
 Providing a unique, enjoyable, valuable experience that anyone can try is a great way to go viral on social media, and providing the opportunity to self-educate is an especially good way to win the hearts and minds of millennials.
-A well-designed game, or gamified online experience, can promote itself among the largest and most difficult-to-reach, financially-skeptical generation in history.
+A well-designed game, or gamified online experience, can promote itself among the largest, most difficult-to-reach, and financially-skeptical generation in history.

 Gamification provides a great way for financial institutions to differentiate themselves, build brand loyalty, and engage with consumers, while making their products more approachable.
 Consider how you could incorporate gamification, or gamification elements, in your next digital project.